joshco/wpadng/draft-joshco-wpadng.md

 --- abstract

 This specification aims to modernize Web Proxy Automatic Discovery ({{!WPAD=I-D.ietf-wrec-wpad-01}}) which was defined in 1997.
 At that time, the World Wide Web was much earlier in its evolution.
-Technologies such as DNS TEXT records, DHCP, and Service Location Protocol were still evolving and/or not widely deployed.
+This specification provides more modern discovery mechanisms and incorporates {{!PVD=I-D.draft-pauly-intarea-proxy-config-pvd-02}}

+--- middle

+# Introduction

+Web Proxy Automatic Discovery Next Generation (WPADNG) defines a mechanism for Web Browsers, applications, or operating system services to discover nearby Web Proxy Severs.

-Web Proxy Automatic Discovery Next Generation (WPADNG) seeks to deprecate approaches which, at the time of WPAD, were short-term solutions such as DNS A, DNS TXT.
+seeks to deprecate
+approaches which, at the time of the original WPAD, were short-term solutions such as DNS A, DNS TXT and SRV records.

 In their place, WPADNG incorporates modern technologies such as DNS Service Discovery {{!DNSSD=RFC6763}}